Explainability of deep vision-based autonomous driving systems: Review and challenges: Conclusion

 As an answer to such problems, many explanation methods have been proposed, and we organized them into two categories.
 First, \emph{post-hoc} methods which apply on a trained driving model to locally or globally explain and interpret its behavior.
 These methods have the advantage of not compromising driving performances since the explanation models are applied afterward; moreover, these methods are usually architecture-agnostic to some extent, in the sense that they can transfer from a network to another one.
 However, even if these techniques are able to exhibit spurious correlations learned by the driving model, they are not meant to have an impact on the model itself.
 On the other hand, directly \emph{designing} interpretable self-driving models can provide better control on the quality of explanations at the expense of a potential risk to degrade driving performances.
 Explainability is contained in the neural network architecture itself and is generally not transferable to other architectures

-Evaluating explanations is not an easy task.
-For example, evaluating natural language explanations with a human rating or automated metrics is not satisfying as it can lead to persuasive explanations, especially if the main objective is to increase users' trust.
+Evaluating explanations is a huge challenge.
+Automated evaluation methods usually depend on the explainability scheme and the type of data, and there is a lack of unified evaluation methods.
+Concerning crow-sourced evaluations, for example to evaluate natural language explanations with a human rating, is not satisfying as it does not scale well for future methods and as it can lead to persuasive explanations, especially if the main objective is to increase users' trust.

 In particular, this is a serious pitfall for approaches that learn to mimic human explanations (\eg imitation learning for explanations) such as models in \citep{textual_explanations,generating_visual_explanations,multimodal_explanations}, but also for post-hoc saliency methods \citep{sanity_check_saliency}.
 A solution to this issue could be to measure and quantify the \emph{uncertainty of explanations}, \ie answering the question ``\textit{how much can we trust explanations?''}.
 Related to this topic is the recent work of \citet{confidnet}, which learns the confidence of predictions made by a neural network with an auxiliary model called ConfidNet, or the work of \citet{uncertainty_explanation} which applies explanation methods to Bayesian neural networks instead of classical deep networks, thus providing built-in modeling of uncertainties for explanations.

+Besides, evaluating \emph{complete} explanations of a driving decision is especially challenging.
+Indeed, more complete explanations may involve \emph{compositional} explanations, \ie that combine several atomic logical facts.
+Such explanations are particularly hard to evaluate, as argued by \citet{multi_hop_explanation_evaluation}, because they cannot be satisfyingly evaluated against gold-labels as the number of combinations explodes with the number of facts.

 Overall, finding ways to evaluate explanations with respect to key concepts such as human-interpretability, completeness level, or faithfulness to the model's processing is essential to design better explanation methods in the future.